 There are no bells and whistles associated with this charger.
 It is slim and weighs just 49.9 grams.
 Moreover, the design is sleek and slender.
 The makers claim of including safeguards to prevent overheating, overcharging, and prevent excessive current.

 It's worth to be noted that a good number of users spoke about its durability and charging speed.
 For its price, the Boat Dual Port Car Charger looks decent.
-However, expect it to have look as if it is made entirely of plastic.
+However, it does have a plasticky looks.

 If you're not bothered much by the charging speed, you can try out the Tech Sense 3.4 Dual USB Car Charger.
 As suggestive of its name, it has dual USB ports, capable of providing juice at 1.0 amps and 2.4 amps.
 Like most of its counterparts, this one has a soft LED light ring at the top.